A strategic financial analysis of iPSC-based manufacturing

 vs. autologous models

-Author: Astrid Van Damme, PhD, MBA– Head of Program Management
+Author: Astrid Van Damme, PhD – Head of Project Management

 Executive summary